davidsusu/git-chord/README.md

 ## Introduction

-Git Chord is a git extension that adds the `chord` subcommand to git, using wich you can create, browse, manipulate, and share snapshots of the state of a git repository.
+Git Chord is a git extension that adds the `chord` subcommand to git, using which you can create, browse, manipulate, and share snapshots of the state of a git repository.

 It's that easy to take a snapshot (using the default settings):